Companies Using Plausible

 Plausible Alternatives & Competitors

-Plausible's competitive story is about scale versus privacy.
-Google Analytics (24.46%) dominates with over 6 million domains, but it requires cookie consent banners under GDPR and sends data to Google's servers.
+The competitive split is scale versus privacy.
+Google Analytics (24.46%) dominates with over 6 million domains, but it requires cookie consent banners in the EU and sends data to Google's servers.
 Facebook Pixel (7.75%) handles ad attribution, not site analytics.
-Among privacy-focused alternatives, Plausible competes with Fathom, Simple Analytics, and Umami, all targeting the same GDPR-conscious segment.
-Based on our market share data across 50M+ crawled domains.
+Among privacy-focused options, Plausible goes up against Fathom, Simple Analytics, and Umami.
+All target the same GDPR-conscious segment.
+Plausible is incorporated and hosted in the EU on Hetzner servers in Germany, per its EU-hosted analytics page.

 | Technology | Domains | Market Share |